August 31, 2018

 AREAWAY REPAIR ON THE NORTH SIDE OF COLUMBIA ST BETWEEN 1ST AND POST AVENUES

-Areaway repair work began August 6 on the north side of Columbia St between 1st Ave and Post Ave.
-This work consists of filling the areaway under the sidewalk with lightweight concrete fill, reconstructing the sidewalk above, and improving entryways to businesses on Columbia St.
+Areaway repair work at Columbia St is wrapping up.
+The contractor will complete final punch list activities prior to Thanksgiving.
+This work consisted of filling the areaway under the sidewalk with lightweight concrete fill, reconstructing the sidewalk above, and improving entryways to businesses on Columbia St.